GionatanG/skmoefs/README.md

 The code will be pubbicly available after the scientific paper will be accepted.

-For further details, please contact us through emails gionatan.gallo@phd.unipi.it pietro.ducange@unipi.it
+For further details, please contact us through emails: gionatan.gallo@phd.unipi.it, pietro.ducange@unipi.it